-The brewing team in Athens, Georgia has a penchant for lower alcohol by volume beers and kettle souring.
-Two instances you will see more of over the coming coming months.
-If you ask us, that’s why they are so good at day drinking
+The brewing team in Athens, Georgia has a penchant for lower alcohol by volume beers as well as kettle souring.
+A blend of those two created the wildly popular Watermelon Gose.

-Sweet tea and golf are southern staples; easily the inspiration for Terrapin T-Time Berliner Weisse.
+Sweet tea and golf are southern staples; making for easy inspiration for Terrapin T-Time Berliner Weisse.
 The tea is courtesy of Maya Tea in Tucson, Arizona.

-Terrapin T-Time Berliner Weisse will be available in 12 ounce cans and draft starting in Spring, 2017.
+Terrapin T-Time Berliner Weisse is available in 12-ounce cans and draft again starting in March 2018.

 Alcoholic sweet tea.
 This is Not Your Mom’s Iced Tea.